infovista-opensource/vistamart-datasource/README.md

 A template variable can be used in the query panel by simply putting the name of the variable prepended by the sign $ (``$router`` for example)

-Template variables appears automatically in the dashboard header with the data coming from the topology.
+Template variables appear automatically in the dashboard header with the data coming from the topology.

 ![Variables](https://github.com/infovista/vistamart-datasource/blob/main/src/images/variables_usage.png?raw=true)